sigamani/genai-edgedevice-pers-pln/README.md

 # Edge-Deployable AI Planner

-**📌 Note: Purpose of This Branch**
+**📌 Purpose of This Branch**

-This branch serves as a separate environment to address and improve several areas of the main branch, including:
+This branch serves as a separate environment to add in core funtionality missing in main (post project submission):

 - Fixing the broken CI/CD pipeline
 - Adding unit tests for core functionality